jefscheepers/iRODS-User-Training/5_Yoda.md

     * Locking collections

 ## Target audience
-This tutorial is meant for VSC-users who would rather access and manage their data in a gra Yoda is especially suited for researchers who work on group projects, where data needs to be shared in a group.
+This tutorial is meant for VSC-users who would rather access and manage their data in a graphical user interface than via the command line.
+Yoda is especially suited for researchers who work on group projects, where data needs to be shared in a group.

 ## Prerequisites